cmbbq/cmbbq.github.io/cmbbq/content/posts/Performance Engineering.md

 ## Adopt Quantitative Approaches
 [off-cpu flame graph]

 ## Playing with DRAM as if We were Handling Slow Devices
 As `DRAM` access has become the de-facto bottleneck for many of today's datacenter applications, an intuitive idea to optimize these applications would be shamelessly copying prior wisdom on dealing with slow devices like `PMem`s or `SSD`s.

 `PMem`s offer only $\frac{1}{14}$~$\frac{1}{3}$ of DRAMs' bandwidth. `SSD`s are typically 1~2 orders of magnitude slower than DRAMs.
 To overcome their slowness, many data structures were crafted specifically for them.

-The well-known `B-tree`, for example, was originally targeting disk storage. `Red-black tree` on the other hand, known as C++ `std::map`'s underlying implementation, was deemed efficient from a 20th century's perspective.
-But today's `DRAM` might have become too slow for `Red-black tree`s.
-Modern day system language, Rust, opts for `B-tree`s over `Red-black tree`s for ordered maps due to their cache-friendliness and better performance on modern hardware with much deeper memory hierarchies.

-The `Dashtable`[Lu et al., 2020][^4], as another example, was targeting the once fashionable `PMem`s.
-Hasing on `PMem` sounds somewhat niche.
-But in reality, any memory-constrained application can benefit from it.
+`Dashtable`[Lu et al., 2020][^4], for example, was targeting scalable hasing on the once fashionable `PMem`s.
+Hasing on `PMem`s sounds somewhat niche.
+But in reality, if any being could survive `PMem`'s hellish bandwidth, you can definitely count on it for arbitrary memory-bound application.
 In 2022, Intel killed off its `PMem` business[^5]. `PMem` died.
-Yet the `Dash` methodology, which survived `PMem`'s hellish bandwidth, still thrives, shifting to regular `DRAM` applications, as we can see in projects like [DragonFly](https://github.com/dragonflydb/dragonfly).

-`Dashtable`, the proposed scalable hashtable, evolves from `extendible hashing`. `Extendible hashing` is a hash system that uses $N$ bits of hashed values to look up buckets in a trie-structured `directory`.
-A `directory` with `global depth` $N$ can hold $2^N$ buckets.
-Each bucket also has a `local depth` $M = \mathrm{Len}(\mathrm{Hash}(key)) - N$ and can hold up to $2^M$ keys.
-Additionally, the lightweight concurrency control in `Dash` naturally scales well on today's `many-core` architectures.
+Yet the `Dash` methodology still thrives.
+Today we use it in regular `DRAM` setups.
+Check this out, the [DragonFly](https://github.com/dragonflydb/dragonfly) project.
+It's based on `Dash` and claims to be the modern replacement for Redis and Memcached, delivering 25x more throughput.

+Another noticeable development is that modern-day system language `Rust`, has opted for `B-tree`s over `Red-black tree`s for its ordered maps.
+The 50+ years old `B-tree`, once targeting disk storage, might find its place in today's memory-bound applications.
+That is interesting because the `Red-black tree`s was deemed memory-efficient and is still widely in use as the default implementation of `C++`'s `std::map`.
+Yet `B-tree` somehow beats `Red-black tree` on modern servers.

+So what happened to modern hardware?
+Well, it mostly involves the memory wall problem, which refers to the increasing gap between CPU and DRAM speed.
+For decades, the memory wall problem has never been resolved, but only mitigated by introducing deeper and deeper memory hierarchies.
+In today's architectures, L3 become much slower than L1/L2, and `DRAM`s should be labeled as dangerously slow as disks were in the 1980s perspective.

 [^1]: [Tuning Guides for Intel® Xeon® Scalable Processor-Based Systems](https://www.intel.com/content/www/us/en/developer/articles/guide/xeon-performance-tuning-and-solution-guides.html#gs.3h82qm)
 [^2]: [Finding arithmetic intensity of application](https://community.intel.com/t5/Software-Tuning-Performance/Finding-arithmetic-intensity-of-application/m-p/1093205#M5700)